mctiger23/TelegramRelay/README.md

 ## Features

 - 📨 Automatically forwards all messages from Telegram to Discord
+- 📷 Supports photos, videos, and documents with captions
+- 🔗 Preserves links in text and media captions
 - 👥 Preserves sender information (username and chat name)
-- 🔔 Includes @everyone mentions in Discord for important notifications
+- 🔔 Customizable role mentions using Role ID (defaults to @everyone)
 - 🔄 Real-time message relay
 - 🛡️ Environment variable configuration for security